wwalski/agile-playbook/README.md

+# 2	AGILE TRANSFORMATION
+## 2.1	Waterfall background (where is the reader coming from)
+It is challenging to use agile methods in the DoD and AF because the workforce has been trained in and has practiced using the required waterfall methodology for 50+ years.
+In many ways, it was instituted as a way to carefully control risk along the development path and accommodate the often stove piped organizations that supported development efforts.
+This means that the processes, procedures, acquisition rules, contracting approaches, testing requirements, and so on are all based on the waterfall method.
+## 2.2	Agile Introduction
+### 2.2.1	4 Agile Values
+The Agile Manifesto describes the overarching beliefs of Agile software development as follows (http://agilemanifesto.org):

+We are uncovering better ways of developing software by doing it and helping others do it.
+Through this work we have come to value:

+That is, while there is value in the items on the right, we value the items on the left more.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/wwalski/agile-playbook/edit/master/README.md) to maintain and preview the content for your website in Markdown files.